 Every pilot files a flight plan

-Think of life as an air journey, and your Soul as the pilot.
+Think of life as a journey by air with your Soul as pilot

 It’s a long and arduous trip to a place where the natives aren’t always friendly and supply depots are few and far between, so you plan carefully.
 You choose your landing field first, and the general conditions at touch-down.
 You note points along the way where rough weather is likely and jot down a reminder of the skills you possess to deal with them.
 You list the special manoeuvres you’ll do, each one moving you one step closer to promotion to Ace, the ultimate rank.
 Like every pilot, you file your flight plan before take-off.